Look what the homosexuals have done to me!

-There are life lessons that only Afterschool Specials and the school of hard knocks can teach us, and the wisdom imparted by Scott Baio’s Stoned (1980) is simple.
-If you smoke the devil’s lettuce, like Baio’s wiry, acne-scarred Jack Melon—known to some as Melonhead—you might nearly kill someone.
+There are life lessons that only Afterschool Specials and the school of hard knocks can teach us, and the wisdom imparted by Scott Baio’s Stoned (1980) is simple — if you smoke the devil’s lettuce, like Baio’s wiry and acne-scarred Jack Melon (known to some as Melonhead), you might nearly kill someone.

-Jack, a lonely, awkward high schooler with an absent mother and gruff father, plays second fiddle at home to brother Mike (Vincent Bufano), a college-bound star swimmer who appears to be his only friend.
+Jack, a lonely, awkward high schooler with an absentee mother and gruff father, plays second fiddle at home to brother Mike (Vincent Bufano), a college-bound standout swimmer who appears to be his only friend.
 When stoner classmates Alan (Steve Monarque) and Teddy (Jack Finch) offer him weed from their usual bathroom stall, he declines.
 “A goon like him?
-Pot would definitely do him good,” they derisively declare.
+Pot would definitely do him good,” they sneer in response to his snub.

-One of Stoned’s finer qualities is that Jack isn’t given a sob story.
-(Another is Baio’s knack for physical comedy.)
-His lack of social prowess isn’t a commentary on his character, it’s a natural byproduct of his age.
-He’s a quiet, puberty-stricken geek with an odd gait who experiences boredom so crushing that he walks down the street kicking a can.
+One of Stoned’s finer qualities, along with Baio’s knack for physical comedy, is that Jack isn’t given a sob story; his lack of social prowess isn’t pathologized, it’s a natural byproduct of his age and inexperience.
+He’s a quiet, puberty-stricken geek with a newly gawky gait who experiences boredom so crushing that he walks down the street alone, kicking a can.
 When a blowup with Mike leaves him vulnerable to Alan and Teddy’s invitations to smoke, he’s less interested in pot than companionship.

 Of course, that swiftly changes once Teddy instructs him on proper inhalation techniques and introduces him to the wonders of the humble bong.
-Before long, he is devouring cereal by the fistful and marveling at the greenness of grass.
+Before long, he’s devouring cereal by the fistful and marveling at the greenness of grass.
 “Are you high?”
-Teddy asks during one of their wake-and-bakes, to which Jack replies, “Am I who?”
-Altered consciousness also gives him the courage to command the attention of transfer student Felicity (Largo Woodruff), who benevolently assumes he’s a sensitive daydreamer, rather than high off his ass.
+Teddy asks during one of their wake-and-bakes, a question that confuses Jack, who replies “Am I who?”
+Altered consciousness also gives him the courage to command the attention of transfer student Felicity (Largo Woodruff), who benevolently assumes he’s a sensitive daydreamer and not just high off his ass.

 Wiser to Jack and Teddy’s antics is Spanish teacher Señor David (John Herzfeld, pulling triple-duty as Stoned’s writer-director), who has had it up to here with sleepy, giggly potheads disrupting his class.
 Taking his students outside to speak with them informally, his opening spiel is met with laughter: “I want to talk to you about a plant.
 It has a Spanish name and it’s getting in the way of my teaching.
 It’s called, uh, marijuana,” which he pronounces “Mary Wanna.”

-Alas, young Jack will have to learn this the hard way.
-He does so in an unintentionally hilarious scene set on the water, where a boating mishap leaves Mike, days away from the most important swim meet of his academic career, in mortal danger.
+Alas, ol’ Melonhead, like so many of us, must experience negative consequences firsthand to truly internalize this lesson.
+He does so in an unintentionally hilarious scene set on the water — Ordinary People it ain’t — when a boating mishap leaves Mike, days away from the most important swim meet of his academic career, in mortal danger.
 Regardless of your sobriety status (I was high on nothing more than life when watching Stoned), you are likely to laugh quite a bit at the film’s final five minutes, and I recommend it for that reason alone.
-I can’t entirely mock its message, though, as I’m friendly with a number of pediatric neurologists and psychiatrists who would advise anyone whose brain is not yet fully developed to go easy on the wacky tobacky.
+I can’t entirely mock its message, however, as I’m friendly with a number of pediatric neurologists and psychiatrists who would advise anyone whose brain is not yet fully developed to go easy on the wacky tobacky.

 For more Afterschool Special content, check out Rob Lowe in “Schoolboy Father,” Nancy McKeon and Patty Duke in “Please Don’t Hit Me, Mom,” and Jennifer Jason Leigh in “I Think I’m Having a Baby.”